VazkiiMods/Patchouli/docs/patchouli-basics/getting-started.md

 Load your game and check if your book is there.
 Unless you specified otherwise, it should be in the Miscellaneous creative tab, but you can also search for it.

-If you don't see it, check if patchouli is properly loaded and if there's any errors in your log.
+If you don't see it, check if Patchouli is properly loaded and if there's any errors in your log.

 Everything after this can be hot loaded without closing the game, so feel free to keep it open as you do further edits.

 ### 5. Add Stub Content
 Time to add some content to your book.
-Go to your book's folder and then en_us, and create folders and files so that it looks like this:
+Go to your book's folder and then `en_us`, and create folders and files so that it looks like this:

 * en_us